ianmcmahon/emgo/doc/adding_devices.md

-what the hell is -f? doesn't seem to work pkgpath is egpath/src/stm32/o/f469xx/ without -f undef.h, it runs, spews a zillion errors, but produces files
+what the hell is -f? doesn't seem to work pkgpath is egpath/src/stm32/o/f469xx/ without -f undef.h, it runs, spews a zillion errors, but produces files run xgen on all the files to produce xgen_file.go

+now somehow those files need to make their way into stm32/hal/raw/<peripheral>/f69xx--*.go not sure if there's an automated tool to do this